 Tip: Implement an internal comms plan which encompasses the full communication spectrum – from high-priority alerts, through interactive questionnaires, to subtle digital screens.
-An integrated approach ensures employees are fully informed, inspired and engaged.
+An integrated approach ensures employees are fully informed, inspired, and engaged.

-Internal communications in today’s busy workplaces is a big challenge – but also a fantastic opportunity to improve employee experience.
+Internal communications in today’s busy workplaces is a big challenge – but also a fantastic opportunity to improve the employee experience.
 Clearly, the rewards are worth the effort, for both manager and worker.
 After all, when it comes to employment, we’re all in this together.